mocklis/mocklis.docs/source/getting-started/index.rst

         Console.WriteLine("The value 'written' to console was " + consoleOut[0]);
     }

-The first parameter to ``RecordBeforeCall`` returns a list with the recorded values, and the second is a selector lambda.
-This is used because you may not want to record all of the data passed around, and furthermore if any of the parameters is mutable you may want to capture the current state at the time of recording.
-In this particular case we want to keep the whole thing, hence ``a => a``.
+The parameter to ``RecordBeforeCall`` returns a list with the recorded values, which by default is just a list of the values passed to the method.
+You may want to store a subset of these or do some calculation on some values (or if they are mutable, get the current values before they're changed) in which case you can add a selector func as a second parameter.

 The program now completes without any exceptions, with the following output: